 Cove Rotana Resort – World-class beach and poolside bars and excellent service at this hip resort.
 Located on an inlet facing the Arabian Sea, there are 4 bars, 2 restaurants, and 600m of beachfront.
 There are also private villas available.

-BM Beach Resort – On its own private beach looking out to Marjan Island, the beach resort has three swimming pools, multiple bars, and accommodation is in simply furnished modern chalets and cabanas.
+BM Beach Resort – On its own private beach looking out to Marjan Island, the beach resort has three swimming pools, and multiple bars, and accommodation is in simply furnished modern chalets and cabanas.
 A fun 4-star experience!

 1. Hajar mountains